WordPress Theme Options Page in Admin Menu

 WordPress comes with a feature to add a custom page in WordPress admin menu for various purposes we might need a custom page for.
 Creating a custom theme settings page can be useful when you want to store some data that is available and accessible throughout the website.

-WordPress is a free open source CMS (Content Management System) which was first developed as blogging platform.
-WordPress offers to extend the functionality of website with support for plugins, built-in hooks and filters allowing to switch between different layouts with custom theme support, and a lot more.
-Since it was open source project and allowed developers to create their own plugins and themes.
-It has gained much popularity over past few years and has become the mostly used Content Management System.
+WordPress is a free, open-source CMS (Content Management System) that was first developed as a blogging platform.
+WordPress offers to extend the functionality of websites with support for plugins, built-in hooks, and filters allowing users to switch between different layouts with custom theme support, and a lot more.
+Since it was an open source project and allowed developers to create their own plugins and themes.
+It has gained much popularity over the past few years and has become the most used Content Management System.

-You will need to create an admin menu page in WordPress when you want to save some data like social links, contact number, address location or social links for website footer.
+You will need to create an admin menu page in WordPress when you want to save some data, like social links, contact number, address location or social links for the website footer.

-In this post we will create admin options page for our theme options in simplest and easiest way without using WordPress Settings API.
-Lets take a look at the list of other menu page hooks WordPress offers:
+In this post, we will create an admin options page for our theme options in the simplest and easiest way without using WordPress Settings API.
+Let's take a look at the list of other menu page hooks WordPress offers:

-• add_comments_page: Appends a page under "Comments" menu.
+- add_comments_page: Adds a page under the "Comments" menu.

-• add_dashboard_page: Appends a page under "Dashboard" menu.
+- add_dashboard_page: Adds a page under the "Dashboard" menu.

-• add_links_page: Appends a page under "Links" menu.
+- add_links_page: Adds a page under the "Links" menu.

-• add_management_page: Appends a page under "Tools" menu.
+- add_management_page: Adds a page under the "Tools" menu.

-• add_media_page: Appends a page under "Media" menu.
+- add_media_page: Adds a page under the "Media" menu.

-• add_options_page: Appends a page under "Settings" menu.
+- add_options_page: Adds a page under the "Settings" menu.

-• add_pages_page: Appends a page under "Pages" menu.
+- add_pages_page: Adds a page under the "Pages" menu.

-• add_plugins_page: Appends a page under "Plugins" menu.
+- add_plugins_page: Adds a page under the "Plugins" menu.

-• add_posts_page: Appends a page under "Posts" menu.
+- add_posts_page: Adds a page under the "Posts" menu.

-• add_theme_page: Appends a page under "Appearance" menu.
+- add_theme_page: Adds a page under the "Appearance" menu.

-• add_users_page: Appends a page under "User" menu.
+- add_users_page: Adds a page under the "User" menu.

-How to Create a Theme Options Page in Admin Menu
+How to Create a Theme Options Page in The Admin Menu

-We will add an admin menu page without using Settings API or any plugin.
-We will save data in options table in database.
-We will render regular HTML form to save and display our data in form fields.
-We use add_theme_page hook to add a page to Appearance menu in WordPress admin sidebar.
+We will add an admin menu page without using the Settings API or any plugin.
+We will save data in the options table in the database.
+We will render an HTML form to save and display our data in form fields.
+We use the add_theme_page hook to add a page to the Appearance menu in WordPress admin sidebar.

 add_theme_page('page_title', 'menu_title', 'capability', 'menu_slug', 'callback_function');